What Is Two-Factor?

-- Duo is required for access to specific U-M systems and some departmental services.
+- For specific U-M systems and some departmental services.

 - By employees and sponsored affiliates on all U-M campuses and students in the School of Dentistry for systems covered by Weblogin.
 This includes all student employees and retired faculty who have emeritus appointments (paid or unpaid) in the Human Resource Management System.